kumeS/LLMtemplateMaker/README.md

-# LLMtemplateMaker: Prompt Template Creator for LLM
+# LLMtemplateMaker: Prompt Template Creator for LLM in R

 ## Description
 To get a good response in LLM, users need to be clear and specific in their prompts.